He Jiankui affair

 His actions received widespread criticism, and included concern for the girls' well-being.
 After his presentation on the research at the Second International Summit on Human Genome Editing at the University of Hong Kong on 28 November 2018, Chinese authorities suspended his research activities the following day.
 On 30 December 2019, a Chinese district court found He Jiankui guilty of illegal practice of medicine, (Note: Equivalent to the crime of "practicing without a license" in many other jurisdictions.) sentencing him to three years in prison with a fine of 3 million yuan.
-Zhang Renli and Qin Jinzhou received an 18-month prison sentence and a 500,000-yuan fine, and were banned from working in assisted reproductive technology for life.
+Zhang and Qin received an 18-month prison sentence and a 500,000-yuan fine, and were banned from working in assisted reproductive technology for life.

-He Jiankui has been widely described as a mad scientist.
+He Jiankui has been panned as a mad scientist.
 The impact of human gene editing on resistance to HIV infection and other body functions in experimental infants remains controversial.
 The World Health Organization has issued three reports on the guidelines of human genome editing since 2019, and the Chinese government has prepared regulations since May 2019.
 In 2020, the National People's Congress of China passed Civil Code and an amendment to Criminal Law that prohibit human gene editing and cloning with no exceptions; according to the Criminal Law, violators will be held criminally liable, with a maximum sentence of seven years in prison in serious cases.

 Origin

-Since 2016, Han Seo-jun, then associate professor at the Southern University of Science and Technology (SUSTech) in Shenzhen, with Zhang Renli and Qin Jinzhou, have used human embryo in gene-editing technology for assisted reproductive medicine.
+Since 2016, He Jiankui, then associate professor at the Southern University of Science and Technology (SUSTech) in Shenzhen, with Zhang Renli and Qin Jinzhou, have used human embryo in gene-editing technology for assisted reproductive medicine.
 On 10 June 2017, a Chinese couple, an HIV-positive father and HIV-negative mother, pseudonymously called Mark and Grace, attended a conference held by He at SUSTech.
 They were offered in vitro fertilisation (IVF) along with gene-editing of their embryos so as to develop innate resistance to HIV infection in their offspring.
 They agreed to volunteer through informed consent and the experiment was carried out in secrecy.
 Six other couples having similar fertility problems were subsequently recruited.
 The couples were recruited through a Beijing-based AIDS advocacy group called Baihualin China League.
 When later examined, the consent forms were noted as incomplete and inadequate.
 The couple were reported to have agreed to this experiment because, by Chinese rules, normally HIV positive fathers were not allowed to have children using IVF.

 When the place of the clinical experiment was investigated, SUSTech declared that the university was not involved and that He had been on unpaid leave since February 2018, and his department attested that they were unaware of the research project.